codeforcash/croupier/RULES.md

 ### How someone wins

 When a game of Croupier begins, a 60 second countdown clock begins.
-Whenever a new bet is added to the pot, there is a clock adjustment.
+[1] Whenever a new bet is added to the pot, there is a clock adjustment.
 If the time remaining is less than 30 seconds, the clock is reset to 60 seconds.
 If more than 30 seconds remain, 10 seconds are added to the clock.
 The clock may be adjusted through the use of powerups as well.

 When there are 0 seconds left on the clock, no more bets are accepted.

 Free entries grant additional position size of 1; paid entries grant additional position size of bet size divided by 0.01 (e.g. 100 position for a 1 XLM bet).
 Position sizes may also be affected by use or other participants’ use of powerups.

 Participants are then assigned a range of numbers in accordance to their position size.
 A random number, between 1 and the cumulative total of positions, is then publicly generated through Keybase’s flip functionality.
 The participant whose range contains said random number is then awarded the pot total less any transaction fees.

+[1] Note: Croupier accepts a custom `countdown` param when launching new rounds.  e.g., if the round is begun with `+0.01XLM@croupier countdown:180` then the initial countdown is set to 180 seconds.

 ### Betting on behalf of someone else